 CANTERRA SEEDS is a recognized leader in the pedigreed agriculture seed industry.
-Headquartered in Winnipeg, Manitoba, CANTERRA SEEDS is committed to developing, acquiring, producing, marketing and selling seed varieties that meet market needs to its customers throughout Western Canada and the Great Northern Plains and Pacific North West of the United States.
+Headquartered in Winnipeg, Manitoba, CANTERRA SEEDS is committed to developing, acquiring, producing, marketing and selling market-leading seed varieties to its customers throughout Western Canada and the Great Northern Plains and Pacific North West of the United States.